 Some topics related to this embedded Linux are:

-BASH programming– Automation scripts for Linux operating systems.
+- BASH Automation scripts for Linux operating systems.

 Machine to Machine (M2M)

 When the communication channel is the Internet, the device is said to belong to a class called “The Internet of Things” commonly known as IoT.
-Due to the massification of Internet and evolution of communications, M2M systems are growing in a very large scale.
+Due to the massification of Internet and evolution of communications, M2M systems are growing at a very large rate.
 Today’s technology enables systems to communicate through long distances despite geographical boundaries.

 Emergency call boxes placed on the sides of highways are a good example of the use of VoIP in an industrial scenario.